Stellar battery life

 While I did encounter some more general gripes such as the mediocre audio, average cameras, and the lack of a great official keyboard cover, as a complete hardware package the MatePad Pro is absolutely worth the £499 asking price.

-For those that are after a more powerful Android tablet, the upcoming Samsung Galaxy Tab S7 and Tab S7 Plus should fit the bill, though expect to pay a premium on the pair.
+For those that are after a more powerful Android tablet, the Samsung Galaxy Tab S7 and Tab S7 Plus should fit the bill, though expect to pay a premium on the pair.

 Hardware isn’t everything though, and while Huawei’s underlying software package is sound, it’s ultimately hobbled by the lack of Google services and the knock-on effect that has on app availability and compatibility.